Date of publication: January 2019

 Failure to obtain ELI is a criminal offence and the employer can be fined £2,500 for any day they are without suitable insurance.
 If the employer fails to display the certificate of insurance or refuse to make it available to HSE inspectors when they ask, the employer may face a fine up to £1,000.

-Due to our considerable experience in assisting international businesses setting up operations in the UK we often make introductions for our clients to reputable insurance brokers Setting up a UK company – Employment Liability Insurance
+Due to our considerable experience in assisting international businesses setting up operations in the UK we often make introductions for our clients to reputable insurance brokers who can assist businesses with its ELI requirements.

 Copyright © 2013 - Oury Clark.